 To fully use the features that Rackspace Intelligence offers, you should familiarize yourself with the basic concepts about entity monitoring and metrics.
 For more information, see Learning the Rackspace Intelligence vocabulary.

-Actions that you can perform in the user interface are grouped into four sections: Monitor, Alert, Suppress, and Visualize.
+The dashboard groups actions you can perform in the user interface into four sections: Monitor, Alert, Suppress, and Visualize.
 Within each section, you can view details about the action.
 For more information, see Understanding the Rackspace Intelligence user interface.

 As soon as it becomes aware of an entity, Rackspace Intelligence can discover and display basic status information about it.
 Rackspace Intelligence can give you deeper insights about an entity if you configure that entity to provide more information.
 For suggestions on steps that you can take to maximize the information available to Rackspace Intelligence, see Preparing to use Rackspace Intelligence.